hbctraining/Intro-to-rnaseq-hpc-O2/lessons/2day_rnaseq_workflow.md

 ![STAR_step2](../img/alignment_STAR_step2.png)

-This sequential searching of only the unmapped portions of reads underlies the efficiency of the STAR algorithm.
-STAR uses an uncompressed suffix array (SA) to efficiently search for the longest matching portions of the read, this allows for quick searching against even the largest reference genomes.
+This sequential **searching of only the unmapped portions of reads underlies the efficiency of the STAR algorithm**.
 Other slower aligners use algorithms that often search for the entire read sequence before splitting reads and performing iterative rounds of mapping.
 More details on the algorithm itself can be found in the [STAR publication](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635).

 **If STAR does not find an exact matching sequence** for each part of the read due to mismatches or indels, the seed will be extended.